I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 Scavenging vermin would drop by for a feed on whatever was available.

 George Alfred Walker was a surgeon who took a particular interest in London’s overflowing cemeteries.
 In 1840, he contacted the Home Secretary and described the burial places as “laboratories of malaria . . . so many centres of infection, constantly giving off noxious effluvia.”

 After much prevarication, the authorities were persuaded to deal with the issue.
-The solution was to stop burials within the city and open cemeteries in surrounding rural areas, so the problem became some else’s.
+The solution was to stop burials within the city and open cemeteries in surrounding rural areas, so the problem became someone else’s.

-Eventually, of course, it dawned on government that the filth in which Londoners lived had to be dealt with.
+Eventually, of course, it dawned on the government that the filth in which Londoners lived had to be dealt with.
 Funding public health measures and sewers became a priority in fighting back the ravages of disease.
-Life expectancy increased dramatically so a man born in the early 1930s could expect to live to be 60, and longevity has continued to improve.
+Life expectancy increased dramatically, so a man born in the early 1930s could expect to live to be 60, and longevity has continued to improve.